• Skip to primary navigation

 Sausage Stuffed Acorn Squash

-Look at all these festive colors and flavors stuffed into a simple stuffed acorn squash!
-It’s perfect for when you want to warm yourself up with a hearty and healthy meal.
+• Festive and perfect for both Fall and Winter: Look at all these festive colors and flavors stuffed into a simple stuffed acorn squash!
+It's perfect for when you want to warm yourself up with a hearty and cozy meal.

-This Whole30 squash recipe has high quality protein, anti-inflammatory olive oil, and tons of nutrients from spinach, apple, squash and caramelized onions.
+• Healthy and nutritious: This stuffed squash recipe has high quality protein, anti-inflammatory olive oil, and tons of nutrients from spinach, apple, squash and caramelized onions.

 Sausage Stuffed Acorn Squash